OlickQC/Hardlink-Scanner/README.md

 # Hardlink TV Shows Scanner

 Scans a TV media library and reports video files that are **not hardlinked**.
-Designed for Linux/Unraid media servers (Sonarr, torrent seeding, etc.).
+Designed for Linux/Unraid media servers.

 ## Quick Start